aimtiaz11/java-ssl-tester/README.md

 mvn clean package
 ```

 Then run the JAR file.
-First argument should be the URL
+First argument should be the URL:

 ```
 java -jar java-ssl-tester-1.1.jar "https://wrong.host.badssl.com/"